 Choice of the infrastructure type

-When planning a broadband project it is important to understand the different technical levels of infrastructure, technology and network design in order to make a choice over the right infrastructure type for your regional broadband network.
+When planning a broadband project it is important to understand the different technical levels of infrastructure, technologies and network designs in order to make a choice over the right infrastructure type for your regional broadband network.
 The decision over infrastructure depends on a number of factors including:

 - the implications concerning the physical fundamental properties of the infrastructure (i.e. the medium);

 - the level of ambition in the region considering the types and number of services planned;

 - considerations about effects on the attractiveness and competitiveness of the area;